davewatters/js-blackjack/README.md

 -   ### Design
     -   #### Layout
-        #_TODO
         The game is to be kept simple and presented on the main landing page.
 This is also to be the game play area.
 Additional information like instructions, game rules or configurable settings should appear as a clear overlay of the main game area without navigating away from the page.
+Using mobile-first design meant that everything necessary for game play, information and settings is compact, easily accessible and readable.

     -   #### Colour Scheme
         The default background was chosen to resemble a casino card table's green baize.
 The colour scheme then had to work and contrast with that.
 White text is what works best against this green and a much brighter green was then chosen for the control buttons, and an even brighter lime-green for their highlighting.
 The main focus of the game are the cards and stack of chips, so these were made to look as close in style of real cards and casino chips are possible using standard colours (e.g. blue, orange etc.).
 Built-in HTML entities (&spades;, &diams;  etc.) were used to depict a simple card instead of using elaborate graphics.
 All of the colours have 'AAA' WCAG 2.0 contrast scores.
 The results of the colour contrast testing are included in the [Testing](#testing) section below.